Detecting many-body Bell non-locality by solving Ising models

-In conclusion, we have demonstrated a variational approach which can assess whether an arbitrary set of quantum data, coming from scalable quantum many-body systems, exhibits quantum non-locality; and which reconstructs the Bell inequality maximally violated by a linear combination of the data at hand.
-The computational cost of the algorithm is polynomial in system size whenever the quantum data are not obtained from quantum systems governed by random Hamiltonians, and are not obtained by using a random measurement basis for each degree of freedom -- and it may still remain polynomial even if the above conditions are not met.
+\emph{Conclusions.} We have demonstrated a variational approach which can assess whether an arbitrary set of quantum data, coming from scalable many-body systems, exhibits quantum non-locality; and which reconstructs the Bell inequality most strongly violated by the data at hand.
+The computational cost of the algorithm is polynomial in system size whenever the quantum data are not obtained from systems governed by random Hamiltonians, and are not obtained by using a random measurement basis for each d.o.f -- and it may still remain polynomial even if the above conditions are not met.
 Therefore, our approach opens the door to scalable and systematic certification of entanglement in synthetic quantum matter (quantum simulators \cite{Georgescuetal2013,Altmanetal2019}, quantum processors \cite{Wendin2017,Bruzewiczetal2019}).
-When the violated Bell inequalities have a symmetric structure under the exchange of degrees of freedom (as in the case of the Heisenberg antiferromagnets reported in this work), a witness of Bell non-locality can be formulated by using collective observables only \cite{Schmiedetal2016}, and the latter is therefore accessible in the broader context of quantum materials in condensed matter physics.
+When the violated Bell inequalities have a symmetric structure under the exchange of d.o.f (as in the case of the Heisenberg antiferromagnets reported in this work), a witness of Bell non-locality can be formulated by using collective observables only \cite{Schmiedetal2016}, and the latter is therefore accessible in the broader context of quantum materials in condensed matter physics.

-\acknowledgments{We warmly thank A. Ac\'in, A. Aloy, A. Aspect, F. Baccari, C. Branciard, M. Lewenstein, P. Ronceray, L. Tagliacozzo, and J. Tura for insightful discussions and encouragement.
-This work is supported by ANR ("EELS" project), QuantERA ("MAQS" project), the Spanish MINECO (Severo Ochoa SEV-2015-0522), the fundacio Mir-Puig and Cellex through an ICFO-MPQ postdoctoral fellowship, and the Generalitat de Catalunya (SGR 1381, QuantumCAT and CERCA Programme).}
+{\emph{Acknowledgments} We warmly thank A. Ac{\'i}n, A. Aloy, A. Aspect, F. Baccari, C. Branciard, M. Lewenstein, P. Ronceray, L. Tagliacozzo, and J. Tura for insightful discussions and encouragement.
+This work is supported by ANR (``EELS'' project), QuantERA (``MAQS'' project), the Spanish MINECO (Severo Ochoa SEV-2015-0522), the fundacio Mir-Puig and Cellex through an ICFO-MPQ postdoctoral fellowship, and the Generalitat de Catalunya (SGR 1381, QuantumCAT and CERCA Programme).